Class notes that learn with you.

 AI study planner

-Leo schedules your study blocks across courses based on difficulty, due dates, and where you're struggling.
+Bella schedules your study blocks across courses based on difficulty, due dates, and where you're struggling.

 Daily digest + learn ahead